ekhadley/subliminal/README.md

       - trained residual biases can bring us down to very near the teacher model's loss
          - the ideal layer for a resid_post bias is almost constant across animals.
             - very close to teacher loss around layers 3-6, rises and falls gradually out of that basin to no less than halfway between the base model's loss and the teacher model's
-         - mlp_in was tried for all layers, the loss never really goes below halfway to teacher.
+         - mlp_in was tried for all layers (indidually, separately), the loss never really goes below halfway to teacher.

       - we can steer on the trained biases while we evaluate animal preferences to see if there is any effect. in general there are effects, but not large and not interpretable.
          - preference changes are all quite small. less than 10% in all layers x animals (for non steereed animals. very high for steered animal biases, as expected)